tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### Implementation
-The following step-by-step describes how to implement an analytics integration.
-The limition of the method described in the following steps is that redirect experiments are not supported.
-An alternative approach is documented <a href="#alternative-approach">below</a>, but please mind that the resources provided in the alternative approach are not maintained by Optimizely.
+The following step-by-step guide describes how to implement an analytics integration.
+The limitation of the method described in the following steps is that redirect experiments are not supported.
+An alternative approach that does support redirect experiment is documented <a href="#alternative-approach">below</a>.
+The resources used in the alternative approach are not supported by Optimizely.

 ### 1. Create a test page with Optimizely snippet
 Create a page to test the integration on.
 On the test page, the Optimizely snippet needs to be added to the top of the &lt;head&gt; section.
 Instructions on how to install the Optimizely snippet can be found on our <a href="https://help.optimizely.com/hc/en-us/articles/200040095-Implement-the-Optimizely-Snippet">knowledge base</a>.

 ### 2. Create and start an experiment for the test page
-Within your Optimizely account, create an experiment that runs on the test page you have created in step 1.
-It isn't necessary to make modification in the experiment, just save and start the experiment.
-Remember the experiment ID (see experiment_id in address bar).
+Create an experiment within your Optimizely account that runs on the test page you have created in step 1.
+Save and start the experiment without making any further adjustments.
+Remember the experiment ID (see experiment_id in the address bar).

-When the uploading of the experiment is done (approximately 2 minutes), verify that the experiment is running on the sample page by going to the test page in your browser.
-After a hard refresh the Optimizely experiment should be running.
-You can verify if the experiment is running by opening your JavaScript console and executing `optimizely.activeExperiments`.
-After hitting enter, the console will output an array with your experiment ID in it.
+Verify that the experiment is running when the uploading of the experiment is done (approximately 2 minutes).
+You can verify if the experiment is running by doing a hard refresh on the test page.
+Open the JavaScript console and execute `optimizely.activeExperiments`.
+The console will output an array with your experiment ID in it after hitting enter.

 <img src="/assets/img/integrations/active_experiments.png">

 ### 3. Implement platform specific integration code
 **This step is platform specific**

-On the test page, below the Optimizely snippet, we can implement code to get the experiment and variation names of the experiments that are running on the page.
+Below the Optimizely snippet on the test page, you can implement code to get the experiment and variation names of the experiments that are running on the page.
 This is the information that you can send to the analytics platform you are working with.

-The JavaScript API provides four usefull methods for getting all information regarding running experiments on a page.
+The JavaScript API provides four useful methods for getting all information regarding running experiments on a page.
 The methods that you will use for this integration are:

 - `window["optimizely"] && window["optimizely"]["data"]`
 This line makes sure that Optimizely is loaded on the page.